The SAHM Rule Redux

 5.Redux Versions

 With our Redux #1 Sahm rule we can eliminate the 10% historic false-positive rate (single instance) with the unsmoothed-Sahm by raising the trigger threshold from 0.5 to 0.6, and still get superior signalling to the smoothed-Sahm.
-But given the false positive can be ruled-away, we feel this is unnecessary.
+But given the false positive can be ruled-away (ignored if we dont originate from a low of zero), we feel this is unnecessary.

 Best of all, our Redux #2 Sahm rule, uses a 7-month calculation window (as opposed to 12) with unsmoothed unemployment data to calculate the index.
 In this scenario each months unemployment rate is compared to the minimum of the prior 7 months as opposed to the prior 12 months.
 It eliminates the June 2003 false positive and has less false positive risk in general due to the muting effect of the 5-month shorter calculation window, whilst retaining near identical signalling (only 2001 changes from +0 to +2) of the unsmoothed version using the standard 12-month calculation window: